Murtaza-Yaqubi/Yaqubi-MADA-project/code/README.md

 # code

-This folder and sub-folders should contain all your code.
-This can be R or Quarto files (or files for other programming languages).

-Place your files in the appropriate sub-folders.
-You can structure the folders as appropriate.

-You can either have fewer large scripts, or multiple scripts that do only specific actions.
-Those can be R or Quarto files (or some other language/format).
-In either case, document the scripts and what goes on in them so well that someone else (including future you) can easily figure out what is happening.
+Overview

-The scripts should load the appropriate data (e.g. raw or processed), perform actions, and save results (e.g. processed data, figures, computed values) in the appropriate folders.
-Document somewhere what inputs each script takes and where output is placed.
+This folder contains all of your project code, organized into multiple subfolders.
+The scripts load data (raw or processed), perform analysis, and save results (e.g., processed data, figures, computed values) in the appropriate locations.

-If scripts need to be run in a specific order, document this.
-Either as comments in the script, or in a separate text file such as this readme file.
-Ideally of course in both locations.
+Folder Structure:

+1- analysis-code/: Contains the R script that performs the statistical analysis for the project.
+2- eda-code/: Contains the R script for exploratory data analysis (EDA).
+3- processing-data/: Contains the scripts used for data processing, including importing and cleaning the data.